Last Updated on

 - Is there a best way to live?

-Let’s start from the beginning, what exactly is spirituality?
-There are many different definitions of spirituality, here are a few:
+What exactly is spirituality?
+There are many definitions, but here are a few:

-- “The search for transcendent meaning” – can be expressed in religious practice or exclusively in relationship to nature, music, the arts, a set of philosophical beliefs, or relationships with friends and family” (Astrow et al. 2001).
+- “The search for transcendent meaning” as expressed in religious practice.
+It can be expressed in relationship with “nature, music, art, philosophy, or relationships with friends and family” (Astrow et al. 2001);

 A lot of people equate spirituality with religion, but the two are different.